My top 8 book recommendations

 It is a normal teenage/high school mystery murder book (although it did take me by surprise who the killer was), so you will like it if you like the genre.
 I really liked how the characters were developed and written, which is always a yes from me!

-These are just of the MANY recommendations I have for you today! 🤭 I really hope you do enjoy any if you decide to check them out.
-And I'd love to get new books to read, so if you have one please let me know by commenting below. 🥰📚
+These are just some of the MANY recommendations I have for you today! 🤭 I really hope you do enjoy any if you decide to check them out.
+And I'd love to get new books to read, so if you have one, please let us know on Instagram @UAL_HallsLife. 🥰📚

 Oh...
 And Happy World Book Day!!